 Individual Retirement Accounts Beneficiaries of IRAs and Qualified Plans

 Distributions to beneficiaries.
-Generally, the entire interest in the Roth IRA must be distributed by the end of the 10th calendar year after the owner's death for owners who die after December 31, 2019.
-Exceptions apply to:
+Generally, the entire interest in the Roth IRA must be distributed by the end of the 10th calendar year after the owner's death.
+Exceptions apply for eligible designated beneficiaries.